yodrew/yodrew.github.io/_pages/darkness.md

 North Americans: 1 mil = 0.025mm = 25µ(microns).

-Minimum total thickness of layers must be 0.25mm.
+Minimum total thickness of plastic layers must be 0.25mm.
+Fabric and paper would be thicker.
+Always use black.
+It absorbs the light as it tries to get through the material.

 ##### materials